The Role of motionball in Promoting Positive Attitudes Towards People with Intellectual Disabilities

 What will we do with our research findings?

 Through collaboration with the motionball organization, findings from this study will provide descriptive information regarding who is currently taking part in events, and will aid in establishing a foundational understanding of how meaningful contact with SO athletes can influence attitudes towards people with intellectual disability.
-The proposed study serves as a first step to more elaborate research questions that examine the role of integrated sport participation in attitude change, and whether attitude change positively influences individual functioning for individuals with ID.
-Empirical evidence indicating pathways amongst individual and interpersonal factors could help inform methods for enhancing the motionball program to further promote positive public attitudes and increase meaningful contact with individuals with ID.
+The proposed study serves as a first step to more elaborate research questions that examine the role of integrated sport participation in attitude change, and whether attitude change positively influences individual functioning for individuals with intellectual disability.
+Empirical evidence indicating pathways amongst individual and interpersonal factors could help inform methods for enhancing the motionball program to further promote positive public attitudes and increase meaningful contact with individuals with intellectual disability.

 What is the next step?